For Physicians10 min read

 Timeline: The industry average is 60 to 90 days.
 That's a long time to wait before you start earning.
 Agencies with established relationships at specific facilities can often credential in 21 to 30 days — sometimes faster if the facility offers provisional privileges.

 The single most important thing you can do to speed up credentialing is to keep a complete, up-to-date credentialing packet ready at all times.
-When a new assignment comes up, you want to be able to submit everything immediately.
-Every day you spend gathering documents is a day added to your start date.
+When a new assignment comes up, you can submit everything immediately instead of scrambling to gather documents.

 The Tax Side of EM Locum Work